pustotnik/playground/fwcmatch/README.md

 BM_MTLockFree<FStreamReader, MyWildcardMatch>/qsize:8/threads:16/mlines:256/process_time/real_time       11697 ms        89964 ms
 BM_MTLockFree<FStreamReader, MyWildcardMatch>/qsize:16/threads:16/mlines:256/process_time/real_time       9169 ms        72299 ms
 ```

+## About MTLockRead
+It is simplest way to implement a solution for the problem.
+In each thread we read and filter
+but for reading we use mutex lock because we cannot read single file in different
+threads concurrently.
+There is no any queue.
+I implemented this in two ways: with std::thread/std::mutex and with OpenMP.
+The OpenMP variant is shorter in code and runs a little bit faster (I don't know why).
+It is interesting that this solution shows really good performance.

 ## About spinlocks
 I used spinlocks a lot in the past (as the spin_mutex from Intel TBB)